reidjs/markdown-tweet-scheduler/README.md

 ## Configuration
 1. By default, posts tweets around 7:02AM PT (2:02 UTC).
 To change the time of day tweets are posted:
-  Set the `cron` section of `.github/workflows/go.yml` to the time you want the tweet to post (note: it will not run exactly at this time) https://cron.help/
+  Set the `cron` section of `.github/workflows/go.yml` to the time you want the tweet to post  https://cron.help/

 2. Changing the tweet directory:
    Change the `FILE_PATH` environment variable in `.github/workflows/go.yml`